eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 * Does this data require auth?
 If so you will want to look at where to store creds.
 Lambda does provide env variables, but this might not be the best solution if you need something more complex involving a state machine.
 See advanced in this doc for more.

 * Will this data return quickly?
-Slack will give you up to ten seconds to respond.
-If the resources called take longer this will time out with slack. response_url may need to be used if this is going to take longer.
+Slack will give you a few seconds to respond.
+If the resources called take longer, this connection will time out with Slack and the response_url may need to be used if the process is going to take a bit of time.

 In our lambda we recieve data from API Gateway.
-This is all the data from slack in the example shown above.
+This is the data from Slack in the example shown above.

-Our Lmabda however will just return data with no direction from Slack.
+Our Lambda (in this exmample) )however will just return data with no direction from Slack.
 In the lambda directory of this repo is an example lambda (in node) calling for a ramdom taco recipie from an public API.

 The json return is sent to Slack as is.